 Summertime means strawberries are in season.
-What better way to use up those perfectly ripened strawberries than with a delicious Strawberry Cobbler?
+What better way to use up those perfectly ripened strawberries than with a delicious Strawberry fruit Cobbler?
 My Bisquick Strawberry Cobbler is the best fruit cobbler recipe.
-Learn how to make the cobbler topping is brilliant.
+Using Bisquick to make the cobbler topping is brilliant.
 After all, you only need two ingredients to make the biscuit topping.
 Just mix the Bisquick and milk and drop it right on top of the strawberry filling.

 Although strawberries are available year round in the grocery store, they are at their peak in the summer.
 Is there anything more delicious than biting into a fresh, juicy strawberry?